 China & Taiwan: Grayhawk Agency

 Emails with attachments will not be opened.
-Due to the volume of inquiries the agency receives, we are unable to respond to all emailed queries.
+Due to the high volume of submissions the agency receives, we are unable to respond to all queries.
 We apologize in advance for this inconvenience .

 Query letters are also welcome by mail to the address below.
 Please include a self-addressed stamped envelope with adequate postage, should you like your materials returned.

 Dunow, Carlson & Lerner Literary Agency